Fano threefolds in positive characteristic IV: Introduction

-So far, we have obtained a list of possibilities for Fano threefolds with $\rho(X)=3$.
-However, the list might contain some overlaps, e.g., two Fano threefolds $X_{{\rm (I)}}$ and $X_{{\rm (II)}}$ obtained from (I) and (II) might coincide.
+By the argument as above, we obtain a list of possibilities for Fano threefolds $X$ with $\rho(X)=3$.
+However, we need to care the overlapping problem, e.g., two Fano threefolds $X_{{\rm (I)}}$ and $X_{{\rm (II)}}$ obtained from (I) and (II) might coincide.
 In order to settle this problem, we shall determine all the contractions for every case (Subsection \ref{ss-pic3-classify}).
-As a consequence, we shall prove that $X$ has exactly three extremal rays unless $X$ is of No. 3-9, 3-14, 3-19.
+As a consequence, it holds that $X$ has exactly three extremal rays unless $X$ is of No.\ 3-9, 3-14, 3-19.

+Let $X$ be a Fano threefold with $\rho(X)=4$.
+In this case, we first prove that there is a conic bundle structure $f: X \to S$ with $S \in \{ \P^1 \times \P^1, \F_1\}$ (Subsection \ref{ss-pic4-structure}).
+Similar to the case $\rho(X)=3$, we shall classify such conic bundles (Subsection \ref{ss-pic4-P1P1}, Subsection \ref{ss-pic4-F1}).
+Contrary to the case when $\rho(X)=3$, the overlapping problem is settled by introducing the set $\Blowdown(X)$, which consists of the No.\ 3-xx appearing as a blowdown from $X$.